I Write About The Top Franchises To Own Just About Every Year

 I Don’t Have To Do It Myself Anymore

-That’s because I hired Francesca.
+The reason I don’t have to do everything myself is because I hired Francesca.
 And Francesca is the bomb.
-She saves me a lot of time and energy.
+She saves me a lot of time and energy researching the best franchises for 2020.

 The Top 467 Franchises 2020